rust-lang/rfcs/text/3729-sized-hierarchy.md

 which is now equivalent to a `ValueSized` bound in non-`const fn`s and `~const ValueSized` in `const fn`s and will be deprecated in the next edition.

+Traits now have an implicit default bound on `Self` of `const ValueSized`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation